 As with any special eating plan, the universal question remains: does it really make a difference?
 Or is this just another fad diet that will come and go?

-While there were no specific sessions devoted solely to plant-based eating at the American Association of Diabetes Educators (AADE) annual meeting in Indianapolis in early August, the topic did come up a handful of times during related talks -- not surprising at an event jam-packed with dieticians and nutritionists, some living with diabetes and eating this way themselves.
+While there were no specific sessions devoted solely to plant-based eating at the American Association of Diabetes Educators (AADE) annual meeting in Indianapolis in August 2017, the topic did come up a handful of times during related talks -- not surprising at an event jam-packed with dietitians and nutritionists, some living with diabetes and eating this way themselves.

 In fact, this is a pivotal time for considering these healthier food choices.
 Canada just recently released draft guidance encouraging citizens to eat more plants and whole foods, while some European countries want the same, and the U.S. national dietary recommendations for 2015-2020 urge Americans to eat more plant-based foods and limit meats, while doing an overall better job of meal-planning than we traditionally have.
 All of this could be at play prompting more people -- especially PWDs and those at risk for developing diabetes -- to turn to this type of eating.